joshaybee/datasets/README.md

 ### How do I unleash this power?**

+1. Preparing yourself for the future:

-1. pip install -r requirments.txt
+        pip install -r requirments.txt

+2. Preparing the world for your future:

-2. insert your twitter api keys into private.py to share your destiny with the world
+        update private.py with your twitter api keys

+3. Looking into the future:

-3. python run.py
+        python run.py

-4. bash run_fortune.py to read the future every ~2h
+4. Looking into the future every ~2h:

+        bash run_fortune.py

 ### Fortune Cookie Database